 Because of these difficulties, we will adopt an energy point of view in the remaining of this article: Griffith's criterion and the criterion of maximum energy release rate.
-The energy release rate will be computed from variation of the elastic energy of the system (and operator's work), and not from an explicit calculation of the generalized stress intensity factors.
+The energy release rate will be computed from variation of the elastic energy of the system (and operator's work), and not from an explicit calculation of the stress intensity factors.
 This approach has the advantage of allowing large out-of-plane displacements if one can evaluate bending and stretching energies.
-It is not often possible to obtain exact expression for these energies, but we will present an interesting approximated simplified model (the inextensible fabric model) which captures some of the essential features of tearing paths.
+It is not often possible to obtain exact expression for these energies, but we will see how an interesting approximated simplified model.

-This approach assumes that the process zone is small enough that the crack tip can be treated as a point (the details of the local field around it are not important).
-Another important assumption is that fracture energy G_c is independent of the fracture mode.
+This approach assumes that the process zone is small enough that the crack that the crack tip can be treated as a point (the details of the local field around it are not important).
+Another important assumption is that fracture energy $G_c$ is independent of the fracture mode.